Patients Served: Adults, Adolescents, Female

-- Recovery Principles introduces residents to the 12 Principles of Recovery with a goal of learning how to practice these principles in every area of life.
-Residents complete step worksheets, read literature, explore the concept of a Higher Power and engage in group discussions.
+- Recovery Principles – This is an opportunity to be introduced to the 12 Principles of Recovery.
+Residents learn how to practice these principles in every area of life by completing step worksheets, reading literature, exploring the concept of a Higher Power and engaging in group discussions.

-- The Family Dynamics Group focuses on the family system as its own entity.
+- Family Dynamics Group – This group focuses on the family system as its own entity.
 It explores how the family identifies, interprets and reacts to addiction and other internal/external stressors inside the family structure.

-In addition to individual, family, group and expressive therapy, a key component of addiction treatment at Timberline Knolls is teaching residents how to engage with the 12 step community.
+In addition to individual, family, group and expressive therapy, a key component of addiction treatment at Timberline Knolls Residential Treatment Center is teaching residents how to engage with the 12 step community.
 This is facilitated by participating in: